muratk5n/thirdwave/en/README.md

 ---

-The Times: "[Chancellor of Exch.] overruled after giving [outsider] Antonia Romeo top job [as chief official in the Treasury]"
+The Guardian: "[PM] has overruled [Chanc of Exch's] top appointment at the Treasury and handed the role to a veteran Treasury official"

 ---